orionrobots/orionrobots.github.io/_drafts/about_microcontrollers.md

 * A clock - some input that generate a regular tick, like the second hand on a clock or a metronome.
 They need this to work through the list of instructions.

-In essense - it is a tiny computer, designed to interact with other hardware.
+In essence - it is a tiny computer, designed to interact with other hardware.

 Some controllers do not have the memory internally and would have it as an external chip.
 Also most require some method to program them - a computer like a PC or a laptop with the correct kind of cable or device.